MoldyMacaroniX/moldygd.com/_src/posts/collabs.md

 I genuinely want to connect with up and coming Geometry Dash YouTubers of any size!
 As such, I allow collab invitations from anyone, no matter their size.
 If you're a Geometry Dash YouTuber who wants to invite me to your video, continue reading!

-*Note that I no longer accept mega collab invites from people I don't know very well, so please, do not send them to me!
-This guide is only for video invites.*
+*Note that I no longer accept level collab invites from people I don't know very well, so please, do not send them to me!
+This guide is only for video invites only.*

 # Prerequisites